cjakuc/SQL_Practice/README.md

 This is a quick python project that I threw together to get some more hands on experience doing complex queries in SQL.
+It is very much a work in progress.

 I locally hosted sample data from [here](https://www.postgresqltutorial.com/postgresql-sample-database/).